ABSelvan/student/hacks/background.md

 ---
 layout: base
 title: Background with Object
-description: Use JavaScript to have an in motion background.
+description: Use JavaScript to have an in motion background.   //this is the moving background in the screen
-sprite: images/platformer/sprites/flying-ufo.png
+sprite: images/platformer/sprites/flying-ufo.png  //this is the initial moving object in the center of the screen
 background: images/platformer/backgrounds/alien_planet1.jpg
 permalink: /background
 ---